diogoamvasconcelos/social_watcher_v2/backend/docs/development_phases.md

 todo:

-- updateSearchObject api
-  - change keyword
-  - twitter config (enabled/disabled for now)
-- searchObject#0|data
-  - keyword
-  - active/deactivated
-- searchObject#0|twitter

-  - creates gsi1pk index (with keyword. updates to keyword need to update this field!!)
 - enabled/disable (stream events change keywordsTable (this consumers should only run 1 lambda at a time to remove concurrency issues (add this comment to tf file)))

-  - write handler tests
-  - write env test: putSearchObject, getSeatchObject (getUser)
+- move some of the steps.ts to ops ? (promote to controller -> deleteUser, updateSubscription?)

 # Phase 4 - Sync searchResults to ElasticSearch (1 week)